kwamedan/my-full-template/README.md

 [Fontawesome Icons](https://fontawesome.com/v5/search?o=r&m=free)

 ## Testing

-* For the homepage, the header overlaps with the main section, I have used a media query to make the header smaller so it can fit on the page and also increase padding size:
+### Homepage
+I have tested whether
 * Making a conscious decision, I realised the user wouldn't want to scroll so much whilst navigating the homepage so I have reduced the number of reviews the user can see

 ### Bugs

-* Content has been pushed to the left-side of the page so certain characters are missing on the page:
+* Content has been pushed to the left-side of the page so certain characters are missing on the page.

 To solve this, I have decided to use the class: 'container-fluid' from bootstrap to push all content into the main frame:

-* The contact number has been displayed below the navbar and to the left of the page:
+* The contact number has been displayed below the navbar and to the left of the page.

 I have included some CSS styling to solve this.
 First I created a class for the 'span' and within style.css I floated the content to the right and created the code for it before the 'h1' header so it appeared right at the top:

-* The reviews have been displayed below the main content and to the left of the page:
+* The reviews have been displayed below the main content and to the left of the page.

 I have decided to set the review section to the full width of the page so that it is easier to read and takes up the full page's content:

-* The icons have been displayed too close to their parent text:

-I have since decided to add padding to the relevant side required of each icon to give it more breathing space:

-* When creating a fixed header, the content from below the header interferes with it:
+* When creating a fixed header, the content from below the header interferes with it.

 After reviewing the use of a fixed header (only needed for really long content within a webpage), I have decided to not include a fixed header as the user can easily navigate back to the top of the page:

-* When inputting the image for the account page, it was difficult to center it between both forms:

-To solve this, I decided to give the image its own ID as well as size and position:

 * After setting the header and its contents, there was a horizontal break between the h1 tag and the navbar:

 Using the Inspect tool, I discovered that there was a margin padding of 8px.
 To solve this, I removed the margin padding:

 * The map which I inserted into my footer was making the footer too large, I decided to place the map in the bottom of each page to size the footer to a more reasonable size but also give the user the satisfaction of still viewing the map:

-* The structure in my accounts page is really poor with the background image being hidden:
+* The structure in my accounts page is really poor with the background image being hidden.

-* To deal with this, I have set padding to the respective numbers and given each from its own section:
+To deal with this, I have set padding to the respective numbers and given each from its own section:

 * The styling in my cafe and bar page was not formatted correctly as the image would be separate from the menu items.

-To combat this, I have decided to include the image within the divs of the menu and set its padding and size
+To combat this, I have decided to include the image within the divs of the menu and set its padding and size:

-* Styling for the about page hasn't been formatted the way I want it to with each record being displayed side-by-side:
+* Styling for the about page hasn't been formatted the way I want it to with each record being displayed side-by-side.

 To fix this, I have set each record its own class and set its styling to an in-line block taking up 33% of its width:

-* For responsive design, the hero image in my cafe and bar page takes up too much space:

-I have decided to create a media query and set the image's size to a smaller size so it takes up less space and can accomodate the footer:

-* Also for responsive design for the hero image in my about page causes to much tightness within the page:
+* For responsive design for the hero image in my 'About' page causes to much tightness within the page:

 I have decided to hide the image whilst the screen size is within this limit: